Green Party of Canada candidates in the 2006 Canadian federal election: Nepean—Carleton: Lori Gadzala

-She is a businesswoman from Manotick, Ontario having lived there for 10 years, and previously lived in Gloucester, Ontario.
+Lori Gadzala is a businesswoman from Manotick, Ontario.
+Having lived in Manotik for 10 years, Gadzala had previously lived in Gloucester, Ontario.

-A graduate of Algonquin College, Lori runs her own private company South River Partners, a technology marketing writing and communications firm.
+A graduate of Algonquin College, Gadzala runs her own private company South River Partners, a technology marketing writing and communications firm.
 She has previously worked for Cisco Systems, Nokia, Alcatel, and Gandalf Technologies.

-Lori and her husband have received honourable mentions from the Rideau Valley Conservation Authority, and Lori is a brownie leader in her hometown, in addition to other community activities.
+Gadzala and her husband have received honourable mentions from the Rideau Valley Conservation Authority.
+In addition to other community activities, she is a brownie leader in her hometown.